DCAN-Labs/BIBSnet/docs/usage.md

 We do not recommend running `BIBSnet` outside of the container for the following reasons:

 1. Installing nnU-Net can be complicated.

 1. Running `BIBSnet` inside the container ensures you have the proper versions of all software.

 1. It is hard to diagnose your errors if you are working in a different environment.

 However, if you run `BIBSnet` outside of the container as an application, then you will need to do the following:

-1. Download the `data` directory from the `https://s3.msi.umn.edu/CABINET_data/data.zip` URL, unzip it, and move it into your cloned `BIBSnet` repository directory here: `BIBSnet/data/`
+1. Download the appropriate data release from `https://s3.msi.umn.edu/bibsnet-data/<DATA_RELEASE>.tar.gz`

+1. Extract `data.tar.gz` then extract all files in it and move them into your cloned `BIBSnet` repository directory here: `BIBSnet/data/`

 1. Install [nnU-Net](https://github.com/MIC-DKFZ/nnUNet#installation)

 <br />